dvisger/Hand-Written-Digit-Example/Hand_Digit_Example.md

 Setup and import data
 ---------------------

-This is an example from the machine learning class on coursera: &lt;coursera.org/learn/machine-learning/&gt;
+This is an example from the machine learning class on coursera: <https://coursera.org/learn/machine-learning/>

 It has been modified to run in R as the original example was for octave(matlab).
-The data is included for reference
+The example data is in the repository.

 ``` r
 library(dplyr)